AryanThakre1610/Shooter-Game/README.md

 # Canvas Shooter Game

 A simple 2D shooter game built using the HTML5 Canvas API.
 The player controls a character, shoots enemies, and tracks score and health.
-The project demonstrates fundamental game development concepts in JavaScript, including data structures, algorithms, and asynchronous asset loading.

 ---

 ## Table of Contents